arnesson/cordova-plugin-firebase/README.md

 **Note that the Firebase SDK requires the configuration files to be present and valid, otherwise your app will crash on boot or Firebase features won't work.**

+### Notes about PhoneGap Build

+Hooks does not work with PhoneGap Build.
+This means you will have to manually make sure the configuration files are included.
+One way to do that is to make a private fork of this plugin and replace the placeholder config files (see src/ios and src/android) with your actual ones, as well as hard coding your app id and api key in plugin.xml.

 ## Google Tag Manager
 ### Android
 Download your container-config json file from Tag Manager and add a resource-file node in your config.xml.